The event streaming platform is currently very much hyped and is considered a solution for all kinds of problems.

-The producer splits the message into segments and provides them with additional metadata.
+The producer splits the message into segments and provides these segments with additional metadata.
 On the one hand, a segment counter is required so that the consumer can put the segments together in the correct order.
 On the other hand, a message ID is required so that the segments can be assigned to a message.
-And thirdly, you should make sure that you include the number of segments and a checksum so that the whole thing can be reassembled easily and consistently.
+And third, you should make sure that you include the number of segments and a checksum so that the whole thing can be put back together easily and consistently.

 Since the producer only confirms the sending of the message by calling the producer callback after the last segment has been successfully transmitted, it is important that this ID can be deterministically derived from the message itself.
 This is done in the event that a producer crashes after it has already sent some segments.